ericphanson/SDPAFamily.jl/README.md

 ### Using presolve

-SDPA-GMP will emit `cholesky miss condition :: not positive definite` error if the problem data contains linearly dependent constraints.
+SDPA-GMP will emit `cholesky miss condition :: not positive definite` error if the problem data contain linearly dependent constraints.
 By default, a presolver will try to detect such constraints by Gaussian elimination.
 The redundant constraints are omitted from the problem formulation and the corresponding decision variables are set to 0 in the final result.
 The time taken to perform the presolve step depends on the size of the problem.
 To disable, call `SDPA_GMP.Optimizer(presolve = false)` instead.